 One of the things you may find if you want to pursue a masters in creative writing or other writing mfa degree online is that there may be some on-campus requirements along with your online courses.
 Sometimes this comes in the form of a summer intensive, a week end workshop, or another low-residency experience that is in-person.
 Why?
 Interaction amongst participants is important, both to help refine writing styles in student workshops and engage in rhetorical discussion about literary works.
 Usually these in-person requirements are kept to a minimum, but are usually in place for the benefit of students.
 Still, online degrees are considered flexible in that when you are completing your work assignments, all you need is a reliable Internet connection.

 What are Online Masters in Writing and Literature Studies Graduate Programs?

 Online Masters in Literature and Writing Programs offer the working adults the opportunity to study remotely instead of having to commute to class.
-Often a Masters degree in Literature and Writing is appealing to teachers who seek credentialing in order to teach at a 4-year college in the English faculty, or as a springboard to a Doctorate degree program.
+Often a Masters degree program in Literature and Writing is appealing to teachers who seek credentialing in order to teach at a 4 year college in the English faculty, or as a springboard to a Doctorate degree program.